findkit/findkit/packages/docs/docs/ui/patterns/embedding/content-overlay.md

 This is implemented by passing a custom container element to `FindkitUI` instance using the [`container` option](/ui/api/#container).
-This container is stretched to overlay content when the Finkit UI is opened.
+This container is stretched to overlay the content when the Finkit UI is opened.
 The open state can be detected in CSS using the `findkit-ui-open` class which is added to the body element when the UI is open.
 See the demo below for full details.

 ```css
 .findkit-ui-open .findkit-overlay-container {